-Eric Carle’s The Very Hungry Caterpillar was originally published over 50 years ago!
-There’s even a special day dedicated to this favorite book: March 20 is known as Very Hungry Caterpillar Day around the world.
-Plus, June 25 is author Eric Carle’s birthday—another reason to celebrate!
-Check out our favorite Very Hungry Caterpillar activities to celebrate this classic children’s book.
+Despite being published over 50 years ago, Eric Carle’s The Very Hungry Caterpillar still resonates with kids today.
+It is so beloved that there is even a special day dedicated to this favorite book: March 20 is known as Very Hungry Caterpillar Day around the world.
+Some even celebrate author Eric Carle’s birthday on June 25.
+Whether you are in the mood for a good art project, science lesson, or even a healthy snack, the possibilities for classroom activities based on this beloved tale are endless.
+Check out our favorite Very Hungry Caterpillar activities that celebrate this classic children’s book.

 1. Caterpillar Necklace

 This caterpillar necklace is a fantastic way to get kids’ imaginations going and support fine motor skills.
 This simple activity involves threading dyed penne noodles and paper discs cut from construction paper onto a piece of yarn.
 Tie off the ends, and your kids will have a fancy necklace to share with their families.

 2. Tissue Paper Butterflies

 This colorful craft is as fun as it is pretty!
 Children tear squares from thick sheets of tissue paper and glue them onto a pre-cut card-stock butterfly to replicate the one at the end of the book.